dswesty/SodSolver/README.md

 5. A constant reion with initial right state values of density, pressure, and velocity.

-The density in each of these regions is depicted as
+The density in each of these regions is depicted as in ![this plot]{docs/sod_regions.png}.